Scirtor/cryptofraphy_aitu_2nd_course/2_week/Assignment2.md

 ### 2) Find all units
     Units in Z_10: {1, 3, 7, 9}

-    Definition: A unit is an element that has a multiplicative inverse.
-    An element a in Z_n is a unit if and only if gcd(a, n) = 1.

-    Check gcd with 10:
+    Units are elements with gcd(a, 10) = 1.
-    - gcd(1, 10) = 1 → unit (1⁻¹ = 1)
+    - gcd(1, 10) = 1 → unit
-    - gcd(2, 10) = 2 → not a unit
-    - gcd(3, 10) = 1 → unit (3⁻¹ = 7, since 3 · 7 = 21 ≡ 1 mod 10)
+    - gcd(3, 10) = 1 → unit
-    - gcd(4, 10) = 2 → not a unit
-    - gcd(5, 10) = 5 → not a unit
-    - gcd(6, 10) = 2 → not a unit
-    - gcd(7, 10) = 1 → unit (7⁻¹ = 3, since 7 · 3 = 21 ≡ 1 mod 10)
+    - gcd(7, 10) = 1 → unit
-    - gcd(8, 10) = 2 → not a unit
-    - gcd(9, 10) = 1 → unit (9⁻¹ = 9, since 9 · 9 = 81 ≡ 1 mod 10)
+    - gcd(9, 10) = 1 → unit

-    Multiplicative inverses:
-    - 1⁻¹ = 1
-    - 3⁻¹ = 7
-    - 7⁻¹ = 3
-    - 9⁻¹ = 9

 ### 3) Identify elements that do not have multiplicative inverses
     Elements without multiplicative inverses in Z_10: {0, 2, 4, 5, 6, 8}

-    - 0: Never has an inverse (0 · anything = 0, never 1)
-    - 2, 4, 5, 6, 8: These are zero divisors (gcd(a, 10) > 1),
+    These are the zero divisors and 0.
-      and zero divisors cannot have inverses because if a·b = 0 and a had an inverse, we'd get b = 0, a contradiction.

 ## Task 5 (Theory)

 Prove that Z_n is a field if and only if n is a prime number.

-    Proof:

-    A field is a commutative ring where every nonzero element has a multiplicative inverse.

-    Part 1: If n is prime, then Z_n is a field (⇒)
+    If n is prime:

-    Assume n is prime.
-    - Z_n = {0, 1, 2, ..., n-1}
-    - For any nonzero element a ∈ Z_n (where 1 ≤ a ≤ n-1):
+    - For any nonzero a in Z_n, gcd(a, n) = 1
-      * Since n is prime and 1 ≤ a < n, we have gcd(a, n) = 1
-      * By Bézout's identity, there exist integers x, y such that ax + ny = 1
-      * Taking this equation mod n: ax ≡ 1 (mod n)
-      * Therefore, x mod n is the multiplicative inverse of a
-    - Every nonzero element has an inverse, so Z_n is a field.
+    - So a has a multiplicative inverse

-    Part 2: If Z_n is a field, then n is prime (⇐)
+    - Therefore Z_n is a field

-    Assume Z_n is a field.
-We prove n must be prime by contradiction.
+    If Z_n is a field:
+    - Every nonzero element has an inverse

-    Suppose n is composite (not prime).
-Then n = ab where 1 < a < n and 1 < b < n.
+    - If n is composite, say n = ab with 1 < a, b < n
-    - Both a and b are nonzero elements in Z_n
-    - But a · b = n ≡ 0 (mod n)
+    - Then a · b = n ≡ 0 (mod n)
-    - This means a · b = 0, so a and b are zero divisors
+    - So a and b are zero divisors and cannot have inverses
-    - If a has a multiplicative inverse a⁻¹, then:
-      * a · b = 0
-      * a⁻¹ · (a · b) = a⁻¹ · 0
-      * (a⁻¹ · a) · b = 0
-      * 1 · b = 0
-      * b = 0
-    - But b ≠ 0 (since 1 < b < n), which is a contradiction!
-    - Therefore, a cannot have a multiplicative inverse.
-    - This contradicts our assumption that Z_n is a field.
+    - Contradiction!
+So n must be prime.

-    Conclusion: Z_n is a field if and only if n is prime. ∎
+    Therefore, Z_n is a field if and only if n is prime.

-    Key insight: In Z_n, an element a has a multiplicative inverse if and only if gcd(a, n) = 1.
-When n is prime, gcd(a, n) = 1 for all nonzero a, so every nonzero element has an inverse.

 ## Task 6

 Determine whether the ring Z_8 is an integral domain.

-    Definition: An integral domain is a commutative ring with unity (1) that has NO zero divisors.

-    A zero divisor is a nonzero element a such that a·b = 0 for some nonzero b.

     Z_8 = {0, 1, 2, 3, 4, 5, 6, 7}

     Check for zero divisors:
-    2 · 4 = 8 ≡ 0 (mod 8)  → 2 and 4 are both nonzero, but their product is 0
+    2 · 4 = 8 ≡ 0 (mod 8)

+    Since 2 and 4 are nonzero but their product is 0, Z_8 has zero divisors.
-    Since we found zero divisors (2 and 4), Z_8 is NOT an integral domain.
+    Therefore Z_8 is NOT an integral domain.

-    Additional zero divisor pairs in Z_8:
-    - 2 · 4 = 8 ≡ 0 (mod 8)
-    - 4 · 2 = 8 ≡ 0 (mod 8)
-    - 4 · 6 = 24 ≡ 0 (mod 8)
-    - 6 · 4 = 24 ≡ 0 (mod 8)

-    Answer: Z_8 is NOT an integral domain because it contains zero divisors.

-    Note: Z_n is an integral domain if and only if n is prime.

 ## Task 7

-Compute using fast modular exponentiation:
+Compute:
 7^123 mod 11

+By Fermat’s little theorem:
+7^10 ≡ 1 (mod 11)

+Reduce the exponent:
+123 ≡ 3 (mod 10)

+So:
+7^123 ≡ 7^3 = 343 ≡ 2 (mod 11)

+**Answer:** 2

+---

 ## Task 8

-Compare the number of operations required for:
+Compare the number of operations when computing:

-naiveexponentiation

-binary (fast) exponentiation

-when computing a^1024 mod n.
+a^1024 mod n

+### Naive exponentiation

+a^1024 = a · a · ... · a (1024 times)

+- Multiplications: 1023
+- Time complexity: O(k)

+### Binary (fast) exponentiation

+1024 = 2^10

+- Squarings: 10
+- Extra multiplications: 0
+- Total operations: ≈ 10
+- Time complexity: O(log k)

 ## Task 9 (Algorithmic)